JulioJu/medicalCentre/README.md

 * There is a powerful alternative, `leaflet.fullscreen`, but the maintainer seems not be maintained anymbore. https://github.com/brunob/leaflet.fullscreen

+### DON'T USE LEAFLET, USE OPENLAYERS

+* TODO IMPORTANT, USE OPENLAYERS, LEAFLET IS SO BAD !!
+COMPLETLY OUTDATED WRITTEN IN ES5, PROJECT NO DYNAMIC CONTRARY TO OPENLAYERS OPENLAYERS IS THE SOLUTION

 ## OSRM and leaflet-routing-machine